 God graciously stands between us and our impossible circumstances, arming us with His promises and His power, so that we can choose to respond in faith.
 Ask yourself: when faced with impossible odds, do I typically respond with doubt or with faith?

 When we look at Sarah’s story, we see a woman who faced one impossible situation after another.
 She was unable to have children (Genesis 11:30), was exposed by her husband to dangerous situations with powerful men (Gen. 12:10-16, 20:1-2), and she made desperate choices that carried painful and lasting consequences (Gen.16:1-6).
-When the Lord promised, again, to give her a son at the ripe old age of 90, it’s easy for us to sympathize with her doubts.
-She had heard the promise before and was still waiting.
+Sarah had been undervalued, mistreated, and unprotected.
+Her experiences had led her to believe she couldn’t trust those around her, not even her own body!
+She’d also waited decades for the Lord to grant her a son, a promise He’d given Abraham over 20 years before the scene in Genesis 18.
+So when the Lord promised, again, to give Sarah a son the ripe old age of 90, it’s easy for us to sympathize with her doubts.

 Perhaps the most remarkable part of Sarah’s story isn’t that she did, in fact, bear a son in her advanced, menopausal state.
 Perhaps the hardest thing the Lord did in Sarah’s life was to take her rock hard doubt and turn it into life-producing faith.